data-gymnasia/courses/content/intro-data-pipeline/content.md

 ---

-*Solution*.
-We use the `{py} assign` method to add the suggested column, and we include an additiona keyword argument to map the new column to the `{py} size` aesthetic.
+*Solution.* We use the `{py} assign` method to add the suggested column, and we include an additiona keyword argument to map the new column to the `{py} size` aesthetic.

     pre(python-executable)
       | show(px.scatter(iris.assign(area = iris["Petal.Length"] *